© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of Roman road 760m south west of Lower Barn Farm is a scheduled monument protected by Historic England under reference 1016906.
 View the official record →

-Section of Roman road 760m south west of Lower Barn Farm is a scheduled ancient monument consisting of a visible length of Roman metalling in Wiltshire.
+Section of Roman road 760m south west of Lower Barn Farm is a surviving length of Roman metalling and associated features located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016906.

 Section of Roman road 760m south west of Lower Barn Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016906.